patelpurvip/ETL-Purchase-Orders-System/README.md

-# Creation of a procurement database: Requisition and Purchase Order information
+# Creation of a procurement database: Requisition and Purchase Orders

 ![ETL-icon2.jfif](Images/ETL-icon2.png)